pnomolos/greatbigcrane/README.txt

 Zeromq is a dependency of this project.
 Install it with your favourite package manager (pacman, brew, etc) or by hand from http://www.zeromq.org/area:download.
 A simple ./configure && make && make install is sufficient to install it.

-To set up our project run these commands:
+Then, to set up Great Big Crane run these commands:

 * python bootstrap.py
 * bin/buildout
 * bin/django syncdb
 * bin/django migrate

 There are three processes that need to be running.
-Each one is run from inside the buildout:
+Each one is run from inside the buildout directory:

 * bin/django job_server
 * bin/django job_processor
 * bin/django runserver

-From there, go to http://localhost:8000/ and enjoy!
+Now visit http://localhost:8000/ and enjoy!
+Read the about page for a tutorial on most of the features.

 Example test git repos:
 http://github.com/xentac/fakezopetestrunner